Equity Research Report: Definition, Types, and Key Components

 3. Sell, Underperform, Underweight

-To learn more, check out CFI’s Valuation Modeling Courses.
+To learn more, check out CFI’s Valuation Modeling courses.

-Different Types of Reports
+Different Types of Equity Research Reports

 This guide has focused on a “typical” equity research report, but there are various other types that can take slightly different forms.
 Below is a list of other types.